-Cystic Fibrosis, a genetic disease that affects the lungs and digestive system, was virtually unknown to the general population until 1955.
-It was then that a group of parents formed the Cystic Fibrosis Foundation (CFF).
-It’s mission is to be driving force in pursuit of a cure.
-One of those parents was Phyllis Kossoff, a sister of Delta Phi Epsilon, Delta Chapter at Hunter College was instrumental in founding the CFF.
+Cystic fibrosis is a genetic disease that affects the lungs and digestive system.
+It was virtually unknown to the general population until 1955. when a group of parents formed the Cystic Fibrosis Foundation (CFF).
+It’s mission is to be driving force in finding a cure.
+Phyllis Kossoff, Delta Chapter at Hunter College was instrumental in founding the CFF.